technoavengers/k8s_docker_openshift_kafka/Kubernetes_Dockers/Lab1/lab1-getting-started-with-containers.md

 ### 🌐 Access the MinIO Console

-- Open your browser and go to: `http://localhost:9001`
+- Go to PORTS tab next to TERMINAL and click on 9001 -> "Open in a browser" option
 - Login:
   - **Username**: `admin`
   - **Password**: `password`